Here’s how to clean a Keurig or fix a broken Keurig so you don’t have to shell out money on a new one.

 3. Dislodge Clogs in the Keurig Tube

-Now, blow as hard as you can into the straw to force air through the Keurig spout to dislodge scale buildup in the water line.
-(You’ll be using vinegar, which has germ-killing properties, to descale again so there’s no need to worry about this step.)
+- Blow as hard as you can into the straw to force air through the Keurig spout and dislodge scale buildup in the water line.
+(You’ll be using vinegar to descale again, so there’s no need to worry about this step since its acidity will kill germs.)

 4. Reassemble and Descale Your Keurig Again